 Mattingly announced in the offseason that he wanted to sit out 1996, but did not formally retire, suggesting that he might like to play another year with a team closer to his home in Indiana.
 His children were growing up, his body needed a rest and the Yankees also had a new first baseman in Tino Martinez.
 Ironically, the 1996 Yankees won the World Series.
 It was the team's first championship in 18 years and it marked the beginning of a dynasty that would win five pennants and four World Series crowns between 1996 and 2001.

 For the next seven years, Mattingly lived and worked at his horse farm in Evansville.
-Although he served in various part-time roles as a spring training instructor and roving minor league hitting coach over the years, he resisted any attempts to bring him back to full-time baseball.
-Whenever asked if he would return to the Yankees as a coach, his usual response was, "I'm just a horse farmer from Indiana."
+Although he served in various part-time roles as a spring-training instructor and roving minor-league hitting coach over the years, he resisted any attempts to bring him back to full-time baseball.
+Whenever asked if he would return to the Yankees as a coach, his usual response was, "I'm just a horse farmer from Indiana."46

 On November 4, 2003, the Yankees announced that they had hired Mattingly as the hitting coach.
 "I've told everyone that, in my mind, if I really wanted to get a job back in baseball, I'd really want to start out as a hitting coach and be able to sit there and watch a great manager work and learn and learn.
 And then, at some point, be able to manage.
 So that would be something I would like to do."47

-The 2004 team tied the White Sox for the major-league lead in home runs, with 242, and finished second in runs, with 892.
+The 2004 team tied the White Sox for the major-league lead in home runs, with 242, and finished second in runs with 892.
 Mattingly earned good reviews from both the players and the pundits.
-Perhaps his biggest accomplishment as batting coach was his work with Jason Giambi.
+Perhaps his biggest accomplishment was his work with Jason Giambi.
 The embattled slugger, whose 2004 season had been ruined by revelations of his steroid use and a benign tumor on his pituitary gland, was on the verge of being sent down to the minor leagues in May 2005 because he was hitting just .195.
 Manager Joe Torre and general manager Brian Cashman met with Giambi and asked that he accept the demotion.
-The former MVP refused the request, and said that he would be more comfortable working through his prolonged hitting problems with Mattingly, rather than with a minor league coach.
+The former MVP refused the request, and said that he would be more comfortable working through his prolonged hitting problems with Mattingly rather than with a minor-league coach.

-Mattingly tutored Giambi one-on-one, every day, for the month.
-Soon, the big man began to hit again.
-In June, he showed some progress, batting .310 with one home run and 10 RBI.
+Mattingly tutored Giambi every day for a month.
+Soon Giambi began to hit again.
+In June he showed some progress, batting .310 with one home run and nine RBIs.
 Then, he exploded.
-In July, Giambi hit .355 with 14 homers and 24 RBI.
-He stayed on course through the rest of the season, finishing up with a .271 batting average, 32 home runs and 87 RBI.
-In November, he won the American League Comeback Player of the Year Award and gave credit to Mattingly's mentoring in helping him find his way back.
+In July, Giambi hit .355 with 14 homers and 24 RBIs.
+He stayed on course through the rest of the season, finishing with a .271 batting average, 32 home runs, and 87 RBIs.
+In November he won the American League Comeback Player of the Year award and gave credit to Mattingly's mentoring in helping him find his way back.

-Mattingly remained in the job of Yankees hitting coach through the end of 2006, and was promoted to bench coach in 2007.
+Mattingly continued as hitting coach through the end of 2006, and was promoted to bench coach in 2007.
 In each of his four years as a coach, Mattingly reached the postseason, a big change from his days as a player.
-At the end of the 2007 season, the Yankees and longtime manager Joe Torre parted ways, opening a spot for the team's first new manager in 12 years.
+At the end of the 2007 season, the Yankees and manager Joe Torre parted ways, opening a spot for the team's first new manager in 12 years.
 Initially, Mattingly was considered by the media as the frontrunner for the job, but he lost out to Joe Girardi.
-A few days after losing the managerial race, Torre was introduced as the new manager of the Los Angeles Dodgers, and his first order of business was to announce that Don Mattingly would be his hitting coach.
+A few days after losing the managerial race, Torre was introduced as the new manager of the Los Angeles Dodgers, and his first order of business was to announce that Mattingly would be his hitting coach.
 A few weeks later, however, Mattingly took a leave of absence from the club because he was going through a difficult divorce.
-He returned to the club after the All-Star Break.
+He returned to the club after the All-Star break.

-Don continued as LA batting coach through the 2010 season.
+Mattingly continued as the Dodgers’ batting coach through the 2010 season.
 He then succeeded Joe Torre as Dodgers manager.
-Although his clubs posted winning records during Mattingly's first two years at the helm, the Dodgers did not make the National League playoffs until 2013.
-That year, the club's 92-70 record was good enough for first place in the NL West, but the Dodgers lost the NLCS in six games to St. Louis.
+Although his clubs posted winning records during Mattingly's first two years at the helm, the Dodgers did not make the National League playoffs until 2013, when it finished in first place in the NL West.
+But the Dodgers lost the NLCS in six games to St. Louis.
 The 2014 season was a virtual repeat.
-LA was again the division champs, but lost in the post-season to St. Louis, this time in the NLDS, 3-1.
+The Dodgers were again the division champs, but lost to St. Louis in the NLDS, 3-1.
 And the 2015 season nearly mirrored the two prior years.
 The team won the National League West but lost to the New York Mets in the NLDS in a hard-fought five-game series.
 A few days after the loss to the Mets, the Dodgers and Mattingly mutually parted ways.48

 Mattingly's place in baseball history is an unusual one.
-For six years, he was the game's best player, averaging .327, 203 hits, 43 doubles, 27 home runs, 114 RBI and 97 runs scored.
+For six years he was the game's best player, averaging .327, 203 hits, 43 doubles, 27 home runs, 114 RBIs, and 97 runs scored.
 But the second half of his career was hampered by his congenitally bad back.
 Although he won four more Gold Gloves in the 1990s, his batting average dropped.
-His power numbers also declined to an average of just 10 home runs and 64 RBI.
-But if one looks a little deeper into those numbers, it's clear that Mattingly really only had one bad season, which was 1990.
-And while 1991 and 1992 were both mediocre, his 162-game averages over the last five years of his career were a .292 batting average, 13 home runs and 83 RBI.
-Not too shabby.
+His power numbers also declined to an average of just 10 home runs and 64 RBIs.
+But if one looks a little deeper into those numbers, it's clear that Mattingly really only had one bad season, 1990.
+And while 1991 and 1992 were both mediocre, his 162-game averages over the last five years of his career were a .291 batting average, 13 home runs and 83 RBIs.

-In his 2001 Historical Baseball Abstract, noted statistical guru and current Red Sox consultant Bill James ranked Don Mattingly as the 12th-greatest first baseman of all-time.
-In his comment to the ranking, James described the Yankee as "100 percent ballplayer, zero percent bullshit."
+In his 2001 Historical Baseball Abstract, statistical guru Bill James ranked Don Mattingly as the 12th-greatest first baseman of all-time.
+In his comment to the ranking, James described him as "100 percent ballplayer, zero percent bullshit."49

 And that is where most people will think of Don Mattingly: on the baseball field, his uniform dirty, wearing the eye black, ready to play.
 Always ready to play.
 Donnie Baseball.